 Carrying fighting gear on the chest isn’t new.
 Adversaries in Southeast Asia were quite effective with Chinese cotton rigs.
 The same configuration was very popular during the Rhodesian Bush War.

 Those conflicts had an effect on American military thinking by the 1980s, and we saw developments like the Load Bearing Vest (LBV), Fighting Load Carrier (FLC), and later the RACK system.
 By the late 1990s, interceptor body armor became common and soldiers started attaching their fighting gear directly to the armor.

-Carrying the fighting load higher on the chest has a few advantages.
-First, as the previously-mentioned study pointed out, it is more efficient to over flat terrain.
-It interferes less with hip movement, such as with squatting or kneeling, and raising the gear off the hips leaves room to use an actual hip belt with a large ruck.
+Carrying the fighting load high on the chest has a few advantages.
+First, as the previously-mentioned study pointed out, it’s more efficient to over flat terrain.
+I also find that chest rigs interfere less with hip movements, such as squatting or kneeling.
+Raising the gear off the hips also leaves room to use an actual hip belt with a large ruck.

-Some people think that placing magazine pouches on the chest makes it difficult to reload from the prone.
-It really does not.
+Some people think that placing magazine pouches on the chest makes it difficult to reload from the prone, but I’ve never found that to be true.
 It’s no more difficult than slightly rolling off a hip to access a belt-mounted ammunition pouch.
 I don’t think it’s really any slower or faster than waist-mounted pouches, it’s just different.

 Mounting things on the chest also makes riding around in vehicles much more comfortable, since your gear is in front of you and not all over your waist or back.

 Where I usually see chest rigs or plate carriers go wrong is load and balance issues.